eswan18/premark/README.md

 ## Notable Features

+- Create slides from simple Markdown.
+Use three dashes on their own line (`---`) to indicate the transition from one slide to another.
+All other markdown features work as expected.

 - The output is always a *single* HTML file.
 This means you can open it in your browser without spinning up a web server.
   - In contrast, with vanilla Remark, if your main HTML file needs to load any other files then it can't be opened locally without a web server.